 I had already internally divided it into “Book One” and “Book Two,” so I looked at paring back 40,000 words in each volume and simultaneously bringing Book One to a conclusive end, so a reader wouldn’t need to pick up the sequel.
 The sequel, though, in order to stand alone, would need to recreate the same characters for any reader who hadn’t read Book One.
 Book Two, therefore, would have to lose 40,000 words and simultaneously let the characters introduce themselves all over again — a redundancy that those who had already read Book One wouldn’t tolerate.
 Scratch the series.

 Of all the literary agents I wrote to, three responded.
 (By email — that’s the method now.)
 Only one of them replied in such a manner that it was plain she had read my query.
 None of the rest did.
-With DamnYankee Publishing re-awakened, I formatted the book for print and for Kindle, created the cover, proofread it again and again, edited continuously, and finally uploaded it all to Amazon in February, 2020.
+With DamnYankee Publishing re-awakened, I formatted the book for print and for Kindle, created the cover, proofread it again and again, edited continuously, and finally uploaded it all to Amazon in the spring of 2020.

 A Natural Divide